Modelur/docs/docs/quickstart.md

 <figcaption>Figure 3.01 - Modelur Toolbar.
 If toolbar is not visible, you can open it via SketchUp menu View → Toolbars → Modelur.
 To initialize it, click on the blue Modelur icon.
 This toolbar can be stacked next to other toolbars in SketchUp.</figcaption>

-Second option to initialize Modelur is to navigate to it through SketchUp menu Plugins → Modelur → Initialize Modelur (Figure 3.02).
+Second option to initialize Modelur is to navigate to it through SketchUp menu Extensions → Modelur → Initialize Modelur (Figure 3.02).

 ![Modelur_menu entry](img/modelur_plugins_menu.png)